michaelnordmeyer/jekyll-theme-emojification/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

-## Feed.xml and Sitemap.xml
+### Styled Feed.xml and Sitemap.xml

-Both are included in the theme and don't need dependencies to `jekyll-feed` and `jekyll-sitemap` plugins.
-For a standard Jekyll installation, they work out-of-the-box if the files, `feed.xml`, `feed.xslt.xml`, `sitemap.xml`, and `sitemap.xslt.xml`, are copied to the Jekyll directory.
+Both are included in the demo.
+For a standard Jekyll installation, they work out-of-the-box if the files, `feed.xslt.xml` and `sitemap.xsl`, are copied to the site’s Jekyll directory.

 The XSLT files style the XML files.
 If a user selects the link to the feed, a styled version of the feed will be shown in the browser with an explainer of what web feeds are.
-The `feed.xslt.xml` can also be a drop-in when using the `jekyll-feed` plugin.

-If hosted with the GitHub Pages plugin, those plugins are already included and will automatically be used instead, unless above files are part of the site.
-To overwrite this, these files have to be copied manually from the theme's repository root to the site's repository root.

 Because feeds are generated once, they can only support one icon.
-The light variant was chosen for the feed.
+The light variant was chosen for the feed. `jekyll-feed` doesn’t support icons in feeds.

 ### Remove Content from Search Engine